 - The bag breaks rather easily (as it has light material).
 On my first trip, it tore wholes through my fork and my pedals.

 Is it worth while to buy such a bag?
-Well, it really depends what you want to do with it, how often you do trips and whether saving a little money is necessary or not.
+Well, it really depends what you want to do with it, how often you do trips and whether you think it is worth while to save CHF 14 / CHF 28.

 There is also a lighter and smaller bag for racing bikes – and I think this has less of the above mentioned cons.